FAQs: Professional Growth Cycle

 5. If employment is terminated or the teacher resigns, you are required to complete a mandatory report.

-Mandatory reports from employers – schools and early childhood centres are required to report to us about their teachers in certain cases—for example if they dismiss a teacher for any reason, or if a teacher resigns or a fixed-term position comes to an end after a conduct or competence issue has been raised.
+Mandatory reports from schools and early childhood centres are required in certain cases — for example if they dismiss a teacher for any reason, if a teacher resigns, or a fixed-term position comes to an end after a conduct or competence issue has been raised.

-The documentation that you should attach will be any that is related directly to the area of concern.
-It is likely to include feedback from a professional leader, your own notes around the area of concern, any planning and assessment information relevant to the concern.
+The documentation that you should attach is anything related directly to the area of concern.
+It is likely to include feedback from a professional leader, your own notes around the area of concern, and any planning and assessment information relevant to the concern.

 Specialist teaching positions